John Steggall

-Prof John Edward Aloysius Steggall ARIBA FRSE LLD (1855–1935) was an English mathematician and professor at the University College, Dundee (now University of Dundee).
+John Edward Aloysius Steggall ARIBA FRSE LLD (19 November 1855 – 26 November 1935) was an English mathematician and professor at the University College, Dundee (now University of Dundee).

 Life and work

 He was born on 19 November 1855 in London, the son of Dr J W B Steggall of Charing Cross Hospital, a physician and surgeon, living at Queen Square in Bloomsbury.

 He attended the City of London School before entering Trinity College, Cambridge, where he graduated second wrangler in the Mathematical Tripos of 1878 and winning the Smith's Prize of that year.

-He taught as Assistant Master at Clifton College, Bristol from 1878-1879, before becoming Fielden Lecturer at Owens College, Manchester, from 1880 to 1882.
+He taught as Assistant Master at Clifton College, Bristol from 1878 to 1879, before becoming Fielden Lecturer at Owens College, Manchester, from 1880 to 1882.
 In 1883 he was appointed as the Chair of Mathematics and Natural Philosophy (Physics) in the newly instituted University College at Dundee.
 He lived at "Woodend" in Perth.